SergeyBurlaka/CompletelyTransparentStatusBar-CollapsingToolbars-adjustPan-SoftKeyboard-Sample/README.md

 ## Completely Transparent StatusBar with Collapsing Toolbars Layer Sample

 Main Idea to set param android:fitsSystemWindows="true" for set image background content under the status bar layer.
 And make status bar transparent.
 So that only image background will be visisble.

+Has some issue in case with CollapsingToolbarLayout adjust resize flag not working when show Soft KeyBoard.
+But always work with adjustPan instaed adjustResize

  ## References